MrPhuc11/data-story/index.markdown

   </noscript>
 </div>

-The issue with this classification is that it lacks precision.
+The issue with this classification is that it <b>lacks precision</b>.
 We want to be able to distinguish strongly postive and negative posts from neutral ones.
 Luckily, we still have some tools we can use.
 Among the text proporties of each post, we have a couple of useful metrics:

 <div class="metric-grid">
   <div class="metric-card">